SiriusXM Satellite Radio (info for techies)

 Caveat 1: Make sure you've got a boom box

-and eight fresh D-cells for the next large power outage.
+and eight fresh D-cells for the next power outage.
 During the

 Northeast